The ONLY Landscaping Email Marketing Guide You Need

 • Optimize your subject and preview text (Pre-header) for maximum opens.
 This is where you make your first impression with your email.

-• Hook: Start with a hook that ensures that your email recipient gets hooked to read the rest of the email.
-The most common hook is starting with a problem that you know your contact is looking to solve.
+• Hook: Start with a hook that ensures your email recipient is hooked and reads the rest of the email.
+The most common hook starts with a problem you know your contact is looking to solve.

-• Email copy: Always think of your objective before getting your email copy written.
+• Email copy: Always consider your objective before writing your email copy.
 Why do you want to send an email to a lead?
 What would they learn after reading, and what do you want them to do after they have read it?
-These basic questions will help you write a relevant copy to the recipient and help you get more engagement.
+These fundamental questions will help you write a relevant copy to the recipient and help you get more engagement.
 Every copy should be directed towards a particular action.
 Such as clicking on a CTA to buy from you, calling you, or learning more about a particular topic.

 • CTA: Include a single CTA and keep it short, simple and visually appealing.